Buying a Home with Less Than Perfect Credit

 The opportunity to buy your dream home, despite a low credit score, is a dream come true for many homebuyers.
 However, it is important to understand the other requirements that come with loans that require smaller down payments and lower credit scores.

 Mortgage Insurance (MI) is a policy that lowers the risk of making a loan to applicants who are putting down less than 20% of the purchase price.
 This is required on conventional loans with a down payment of less than 20% and is also typically required on FHA and USDA loans.

 To clarify, MI shouldn’t be confused with other common insurance policies, such as homeowners, flood, or earthquake.
 The MI policy protects the lender in the event of default.
 If you fall behind on your payments, the mortgage insurance does not do anything for you as the consumer; your credit score may suffer, and you can still lose your home through foreclosure.

 Another important detail for applicants to remember is the bankruptcy waiting period required for FHA, USDA**, and VA loans.

-Are you looking to buy a home in the near future, but you want to work toward building your credit first?
+Are you looking to buy a home soon, but you want to work toward building your credit first?
 That’s great!
-We have a few tips to help:
+We have a few tips to help.

 Monitor Your Card Balances